Gamma Zeta Chapter

 Gordy Heminger, Bowling Green '96, and Matt Bowles, Bowling Green '01, received Frank F. Hargear Awards in 1998 and 2004, respectively.
 Glenn Mc Bride, Bowling Green '06, and Greg Stoner, Bowling Green '99, were Alpha Sigma Phi Scholars of the Year in 2008 and 1999.
 The chapter newsletter is "The Black Lantern."

 Ed Leedom, Bowling Green '86, Joseph Zimmerman, Bowling Green '77, Larry Philippi, Bowling Green '76, and Matt Maurer, Bowling Green '03 have served on the Grand Council.
 Matt Maurer, Bowling Green '03 and Gordy Heminger, Bowling Green '96, served as Undergraduate Grand Councilors.
 Craig Briner, Bowling Green '72, served as an Undergraduate Advisor to the Grand Council.
 Gordy Heminger, Bowling Green '96 is President and Chief Executive Officer of Alpha Sigma Phi.
-Larry Philippi, Bowling Green '76, Ryan Dunham, Bowling Green '88, Glen Olson, Bowling Green '92, Josh Wymer, Bowling Green '98, Matt Humberger, Bowling Green '03 and Adam Kowalski, Bowling Green '08, have also served on the Fraternity staff.
-Ten of the chapter's alumni have received the Delta Beta Xi Award.
+Larry Philippi, Bowling Green '76, Ryan Dunham, Bowling Green '88, Glen Olson, Bowling Green '92, Josh Wymer, Bowling Green '98, Matt Humberger, Bowling Green '03, Steve Dutton, Bowling Green '04, Adam Kowalski, Bowling Green '08, Jay Grothause, Bowling Green '10, Seth Melchor, Bowling Green '10, Jon Wray, Bowling Green '14 and Mike Campbell, Bowling Green '13, have also served on the Fraternity staff.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.